 During the first half of the menstrual cycle, increased levels of FSH work in concert with luteinizing hormone (LH) to tell the ovaries to make more estradiol (estrogen), while also recruiting and stimulating an egg in the ovary to mature for ovulation .

 FSH is typically measured on days 3-4 of a normal cycle because this gives a good baseline level for FSH before it begins rising rapidly during the ovulatory phase of the menstrual cycle .

-When you take our at-home Ovarian Reserve Test or Women's Fertility Test to check your FSH level, you receive easy-to-understand digital results that tell you how your FSH level compares to the reference range.
+When you take our at-home Women's Fertility Test to check your FSH level, you receive easy-to-understand digital results that tell you how your FSH level compares to the reference range.

 In this way, FSH testing may help you better understand your ovarian reserve and provide beneficial information related to your fertility.
 Of course, it’s a good idea to share your results with your healthcare provider and/or your OB/GYN.
 They will be able to review your results in combination with a physical exam, medical history, and other potential tests to provide you with an overall picture of how your FSH level may impact your fertility.

 Want to better understand your ovarian reserve in relation to your reproductive stage?
 Shop the Everlywell at-home Fertility Test and get digital results days after you mail your sample to the lab for testing.